-The cairn has been erected as a tribute to the pioneers who built the church and to all who worshipped and labored there until its closing.
-The church was formerly situated in the hamelt of Moorepark, where it served the community for 58 years.
+The cairn has been erected as a tribute to the pioneers who built the church and to all who worshiped and labored there until its closing.
+The church was formerly situated in the hamlet of Moore park, where it served the community for 58 years.
 It has since been removed.

 ADDRESS: SE 6-13-18W

 The cairn is dedicated to the memory of the families who settled in the Rookhurst District.

 They built the first school No. 432 on the NE quarter of 36-13-18 in 1887 with classes, grade 1-8 commencing August 1st of that year.

 The building also served as a meeting place for community events.
 Highlights being the annual Christmas concert, church services, and meetings of the Manitoba Grain Growers Association.